 As Pottery Barn demonstrates here, a home gym needn’t lack style.

 No one does 70s Hollywood glamour quite like designer Jonathan Adler.
-With a whole spare room to play with you can create the work space of your dreams – starting with this striking Channing desk (£1,950).
+With a whole spare room to play with you can create the work space of your dreams – starting with the striking Channing desk (£1,950).

 In busy households it’s helpful to have a decent wrapping station – that is, an organised spot to store giftwrap, cards and stationery.
 It might sound extravagant, but it won't just come in useful at Christmas if you have children who seem to attend birthday parties almost weekly.

-It can double as an office space too.
 Brintons show how it’s done with a functional yet homely integrated workspace.